 Day 12: From Cathedral, we’ll pop over the inconspicuous Cathedral Pass and then begin our descent toward Yosemite Valley.
 We’ll camp along Sunrise Creek in the evening, where we can watch the sunset over Half Dome.
 10 miles

 Day 13: From Sunrise Creek, we’ll descend the mist trail below Nevada and Vernal Falls Plan to arrive back to Fresno around 4pm.
 We recommend a night at the Piccadilly Inn at the Airport to shower up and regroup before flying home in the morning.
 Alternatively, late evening flights on this day are an option.
 7 miles

-Note: The JMT is a very challenging route and the itinerary above reflects what fit folks who have been training specifically for the trip feel is a good pace without being rushed.
+Note: The John Muir Trail is a very challenging route and the itinerary above reflects what fit folks who have been training specifically for the trip feel is a good pace without being rushed.
 That is, there will still be some time in the day to swim in the lakes or relax for a bit at camp in the evening with this itinerary.

 We just wanted to let you know that we had an absolutely spectacular trip with Nick.
 It was everything we were hoping for in experiencing the JMT.
 Nick was outstanding – he had us well organized, picked the best sites for camping, and kept us well fed!!